 “Being Certified Organic is the most heavily regulated ingredient system in the world, it guarantees products and the ingredients are genuinely organic and produced to the highest feasible sustainability practices,” Kerr enthuses.

-“Everything from the ingredients to the manufacturing facilities to the packaging materials must be reviewed, approved and audited by Ecocert/Cosmos.
+“Everything from the ingredients to the manufacturing facilities to the packaging materials must be reviewed, approved, and audited by Ecocert/Cosmos.
 This means our customers can trust that our products are what they claim to be.
-Not only are they clean and free of unnecessary toxins, studies have shown that certified organic ingredients can contain up to 60 per cent higher antioxidants than non-organic ingredients, and therefore produce more powerful results.”
+Not only are they clean and free of unnecessary toxins, but studies have also shown that certified organic ingredients can contain up to 60 percent higher antioxidants than non-organic ingredients, and therefore produce more powerful results.”

 Reflecting on the 12 years since the brand’s inception and her pioneering role in shaping the industry, Kerr says she feels “so proud that KORA was one of the first brands to pave the way in what is now a global phenomenon”.

 “It’s not just about success or building the brand to sell it and make money; I truly believe that health is wealth and I want to continue to educate people and spread the message of self-care and investing in your health.”